 Are you on your first frame?
 Good.

-Hide all of the new animation layers in the layers pallet.
+Hide all of the new animation layers in the layers panel.
 Alllll of them.
 I really hope you are working with groups.
 It sure does make things easier.

 Now… here is where the fun begins.

-In the animation pallet, duplicate the first frame.
+In the animation panel, duplicate the first frame.
 You should now be on the SECOND animation frame.

-In the layers pallet, unhide only the first layer in your new animation.
+In the layers panel, unhide only the first layer in your new animation.

-Back the animation pallet.
+Back the animation panel.
 Select the FIRST frame, again.
 Delete it.
-You should now have 13 frames in your animation pallet, again.
+You should now have 13 frames in your animation panel, again.

 Was that confusing?
 Of course it was.
 But, that little move will keep you from having to hide the first layer with each frame.